-Shareholders and potential investors may obtain up-to-date information on the Company through the Manager and the Secretary.
+Shareholders and potential investors may obtain up-to-date information on the Company through the Manager and the Secretary, and the Company responds to letters from Shareholders on a wide range of issues.
 In order to ensure that the Directors develop an understanding of the views of Shareholders, correspondence between Shareholders and the Manager or the Chairman is copied to the Board.
 See Contact Information for details on how to contact the Manager or Company Secretary.

-The Company's webpages are hosted on the Manager's website, and can be visited at: mavencp.com/migvct5 from where Annual and Interim Reports, London Stock Exchange announcements and other information can be viewed, printed or downloaded.
+The Company's webpage is hosted on the Manager's website at: mavencp.com/migvct, from where Annual and Interim Reports, London Stock Exchange Announcements and other information can be viewed, printed or downloaded.
 Further information about the Manager can be obtained from: mavencp.com.